 If You Haven’t Booked Your Travel, Do it NOW

 Most of us bemoan holiday travel due to the added costs involved.
-You will save yourself the inevitable pocketbook shock if you book your holiday travels now.
+You’ll save yourself the inevitable pocketbook shock if you book your holiday travels now.
 Starting from Halloween on, ticket costs are only going to escalate.
-Each day you wait will mean more money and a worse seat on that already full flight.
-If you book your flights now, you can save some cash, select from better days and maybe even score a more appealing seat on the plane than the last middle seat in the back.
+Each day you wait will mean more money and a worse seat on that already full flight, and believe us, there’s nothing worse than being uncomfortable on a flight.
+If you book your flights now, you can save some cash, select from better days and maybe even score a more appealing seat on the plane like an emergency aisle seat or a seat close to the front rather than getting stuck with the last middle seat in the back.
 Those traveling by air should look for non-stop flights if you can to avoid getting tangled up in delays.
-See if you can also fly on off peak travel days to lessen the crowds you’ll have to deal with and try to fly out earlier in the day before those winter weather delays snowball into cancellations of later flights.
+See if you can also fly on off-peak travel days to lessen the crowds you’ll have to deal with and try to fly out earlier in the day before those winter weather delays snowball into cancellations of later flights.

 If Going by Car, Get a Tune Up Now